SamiraHajizadeh/SamiraHajizadeh.github.io/README.md

 ## Contact Me

-Feel free to contact me if you had any suggestion regarding any of my projects!
+Feel free to contact me if you had any suggestions regarding any of my projects!
 You can reach me through my contact info available at my webpage.